Vanderbull/ForbiddenLands/README.md

 guild may be a good source of information about potential missions or nearby enemies.

+Assassins’ guilds are controlled by a guildmaster of 14th level— an assassin of lower level might take control, but would be unable to inspire the fear necessary to keep rival guilds from forming.
+To gain 14th level, an assassin character must take control of an assassins’ guild by killing (directly or indirectly) the existing guildmaster.
+Whenever the control of an assassins’ guild changes hands, most of the assassins will abandon the guild and depart the area, normally leaving the guild reduced to a quarter of its original membership.
+The grandmaster of assassins (a campaign may have one or more) is a fi gure of legend and fear.
+These dark eminences usually live far from the cities, in remote and well-guarded locations—their fame is such that those who need their serv- ices will seek them out.
+To advance to 15th level, an assassin must fi nd and kill one of the existing grandmasters.

 ### CLERIC
 ### DRUID
 ### FIGHTER